Analysis of casino shelf shuffling machines: Practical tests and conclusions

 \subsection{Three other tests}

 For the shelf shuffler with $m$ shelves, an easy argument shows that the chance that the original top card is still on top is at least $1/2m$ instead of $1/n$.
-When $n=52$, this is 1/20 versus 1/52.
-The chance that card 2 is on top is approximately $\frac1{2m}\left(1-\frac1{2m}\right)$ while the chance that card 2 is second from the top is roughly $\frac1{(2m)^2}$.
+When $n=52$, this is $1/20$ versus $1/52$.
+The chance that card 2 is on top is approximately $\frac1{2m} (1-\frac1{2m} )$ while the chance that card 2 is second from the top is roughly $\frac1{(2m)^2}$.
 The same probabilities hold for the bottom cards.
-While not as striking as the guessing test of \ref{sec51}, this still suggests that the machine is ``off.''
+While not as striking as the guessing test of Section~\ref{sec51}, this still suggests that the machine is ``off.''\vadjust{\goodbreak}

 Our second test supposed that the deck was originally arranged with all the red cards on top and all the black cards at the bottom.
 The test statistic is the number of changes of color going through the shuffled deck.
-Under uniformity, simulations show this has mean 26 and standard deviation 3.6.
+Under uniformity, simulations show this has mean 26 and standard deviation~3.6.
 With a 10-shelf machine, simulations showed $17\pm1.83$, a noticeable deviation.
 The third test is based on the spacings between cards originally near the top of the deck.
 Let $w_j$ denote the position of the card originally at position $j$ from the top.
-Let $D_j=|w_j-w_{j+1}|$. \ref{fig3} shows a histogram of $D_j$ for $1\leq j\leq 9$, from a simulation with $n=52$ based on a 10-shelf shuffler. \ref{fig4} shows histograms for the same statistics for a well-shuffled deck; there are striking discrepancies.
+Let $D_j=|w_j-w_{j+1}|$.
+Figure~\ref{fig3} shows a histogram of $D_j$ for $1\leq j\leq9$, from a simulation with $n=52$ based on a 10-shelf shuffler.
+Figure~\ref{fig4} shows histograms for the same statistics for a well-shuffled deck; there are striking discrepancies.